Updated March 3, 2021

 - Following this call, a COVID Care Coordinator will contact you to provide an isolation plan and location.
 Isolation housing will be provided by the university in a temporary on-campus location.
 If you live off campus or commute, you should self-isolate at your own residence.

-- Change into clean clothes (if able) and sanitize your hands in your Make sure your bag is packed and ready when Public Safety arrives.
+- Change into clean clothes (if able) and sanitize your hands.
+Make sure your bag is packed and ready when Public Safety arrives.

 - If you live in a shared living space, separate yourself from others by staying in a specific room or area while awaiting the move to isolation.